 Start watching prices 3–4 months before your trip.
 Snag the cheapest flight to anywhere on the continent.
 Once you are in Europe, getting around via train or budget airline is cheap and easy.

-Example: For a recent fall trip, I aimed for Central Europe.
+- Example: For a recent fall trip, I aimed for Central Europe.
 I found tickets to Milan for half the price of Barcelona or Paris, and a third of the price to Germany.
-Milan became our entry point, saving us hundreds of dollars per person.
+Milan became our entry point — saving us hundreds of dollars per person — and the start of what became our Second European Rail Odyssey.

-Tools I Use: I normally use Kayak's Explore feature.
+- Tools I Use: Kayak's Explore feature lets you put in your home airport and leave the destination blank to see a map of the cheapest places to land.
 Google Flights has a similar function.
-These tools let you put in your home airport and leave the destination blank to see a map of the cheapest places to land.

-My Experience: The first time I took a train around Europe, we flew into Amsterdam because it was the cheapest flight from Seattle.
-However, we didn't stay there—we immediately hopped on a budget flight to Milan for about $70 to start our real journey there.
-If you want to know about that trip, check out our series The Inaugural European Rail Odyssey.
+The first time I took a train around Europe, we flew into Amsterdam because it was the cheapest flight from Seattle.
+We didn't stay there — we immediately hopped on a budget flight to Milan for about $70 to start our real journey.
+You can read all about that trip in The Inaugural European Rail Odyssey.

-⚠️ Important Note on Carry-Ons: Be careful with budget European airlines (like Ryanair, Vueling, or EasyJet).
-The "carry-on" allowed for free on your major transatlantic flight will likely cost you a checked bag fee on a European discount airline.
+Be careful with budget European airlines like Ryanair, Vueling, or EasyJet.
+The carry-on allowed for free on your major transatlantic flight will likely cost you a checked bag fee on a European discount airline.
 Their size limits are often stricter than US carriers.

-We learned this the hard way: We paid an extra $50 because my husband had a backpack and a carry-on suitcase.
+We learned this the hard way — we paid an extra $50 because Mauricio had a backpack and a carry-on suitcase.

 My workaround: I now travel with a collapsible backpack.
 I roll it up and keep it inside my main suitcase for that specific flight segment to avoid the extra fee.